 Fruit Source: Fenaughty Vineyard, at roughly 2800 feet elevation, is located in the Apple Hill District above Placerville, in El Dorado County.
 The soil at Fenaughty is Aiken-Loam, a dark-red, well-drained soil type of volcanic origin.

-Winemaking Notes: Grapes were picked September 4th (56% Vermentino, 44% Grenache Blanc), and whole-cluster pressed into tank.
+Winemaking Notes: Grapes were picked September 6th (67% Vermentino, 33% Grenache Blanc), and whole-cluster pressed into tank.
 Temperature was set at 58 degrees Fahrenheit, and fermentation proceeded for approximately three weeks, to completion, at dryness.
 At that point the temperature was lowered, and a bit of SO2 was added to block malolactic fermentation.
-The wine remained on primary lees until the end of January, 2018.
-It was then racked, and returned to tank, and bottled February 12th.
-Alcohol by volume is 11.1%.
+The wine remained on primary lees until early January, 2019.
+It was then racked, and returned to tank, and bottled February 6th.
+Alcohol by volume is 11.4%.

 Winemaker’s Tasting Notes: Color is very light.
 The nose is high-toned, floral, and exceptionally fresh, showing citrus blossom, ginger, seashell-minerally, and savoury nuances.
 Very lively and fresh in the mouth, with considerable textural depth, and richness to the lengthy finish, and serious backbone.
 This is a bottle that will develop in impressive fashion, for several years, and drink wonderfully for at least a decade.

 Total Production: 305 cases.
 SOLD OUT Retail price: $23.00 Released: March 1, 2019